An Israeli-owned ship was targeted in suspected Iranian attack in Indian Ocean, US official tells AP

 “The attack is likely to have been targeted, due to the vessel’s Israeli affiliation through Eastern Pacific Shipping,” the private intelligence firm Ambrey told the AP.
 “The vessel’s AIS transmissions were off days prior to the event, indicating this alone does not prevent an attack.”

-The Symi is owned by Singapore-based Eastern Pacific Shipping, which is a company ultimately controlled by Israeli billionaire Idan Ofer.
-A phone number for Eastern Pacific Shipping in Singapore rang unanswered Saturday, while no one responded to a request for comment sent by email.
-The Israeli military also did not respond to a request for comment.

-Iran's mission to the United Nations did not respond to a request for comment.
+Iran's mission to the United Nations didn't respond to a request for comment.
 However, Tehran and Israel have been engaged in a yearslong shadow war in the wider Middle East, with some drone attacks targeting Israeli-associated vessels traveling around the region.

+In the Israel-Hamas war, which began with the militants' Oct.
+7 attack, the Houthis seized a vehicle transport ship in the Red Sea off Yemen.

+On Saturday, the British military's United Kingdom Maritime Trade Operations, which provides warnings to sailors in the Middle East, said “an entity declaring itself to be the Yemeni authorities” had ordered at least one ship away from a location off Hodeida, Yemen, in the Red Sea.